LADSoft/OrangeC/doc/adl.md

 ### Compiling entity

 The `Compiling` entity isn't fully fleshed out or otherwise supported yet.
-It won't be documented here, other than to say there may be multiple profiles for example one could use a different profile for different bit widths.
+As such it won't be documented here, other than to say there may be multiple profiles for example one could use a different profile for different bit widths.

 ## Code level interface

 The ADL compiler generates C++ code which can be interfaced to an external tool, e.g. a compiler or assembler.
+There is some glue logic which is necessary to tie the generated code into whatever compiler or assembler is being used.
 This section describes the interface.

+Note that the OASM assembler with Orange C already implements this interface (as does the Orange C compiler), although there are some customizations that would have to be performed for 64 bit numbers or to stream big endian numbers properly.

-It is split into two sections, `Support Code` details necessary code and headers that must be provided for the ADL-generated code to work, and `Calling Interface` specifies how to set up the arguments to successfully call the parser and get a byte-code sequence back.
+This section is split into two sections, `Support Code` details necessary code and headers that must be provided for the ADL-generated code to work, and `Calling Interface` specifies how to set up the arguments to successfully call the parser and get a byte-code sequence back.

 ### Support code

 #### Generated files

-The Adl compiler generates the following files:
+The ADL compiler generates the following files:

 * `AdlStructures.h`      - structures used for interfacing to the adl generated parser
 * `AdlFunctions.cpp`     - generic functions used with the parser